The 6 most in-demand jobs in mental health

 At VU, our courses are designed with the industry in mind, with practical learning opportunities to make sure you're job-ready when you graduate.

-And check out these 7 ways you can look after your own mental health while studying.
+Check out these seven ways you can look after your own mental health while studying.
+And discover why it's beneficial to complete first aid training, if you're considering a career as a health professional.

 Looking for mental health support?